sakibjaki579-commits/sakibjaki.github.io/docs/planning.md

 # Project Proposal

 ## Business Case
-This project will propse the development of a web based application that will use Open Data API to help users locate nearby pharmacies.
-The application will provide a simple user interface that will display pharmacy details like names and the type of services etc. Our goal is to make a system that will save users time and improve access to healthcare services.
+This project proposes the development of a web-based application that integrates Open Data APIs to assist users in locating nearby pharmacies.
+The system will present essential pharmacy information, including names, locations, and available services, through a clear and user-friendly interface.
+The aim is to enhance accessibility to healthcare services, reduce the time spent searching for information, and provide a more efficient solution compared to existing platforms.

 ### Problem statement
-The problem is having access to pharmacy services in Bristol as it is challenging for patients and even residents who need to quickly locate nearby pharmacies.
-The existing tools like Google maps and the NHS website do not provide simple filtering options using open data.
-This makes users needing to check multiple sources to find accurate information.
-At the current moment there isn't an easy to use platform that displays pharmacy locations from the Bristol Open Data portal.
+Accessing pharmacy services in Bristol can be challenging for patients and residents who need to quickly locate nearby pharmacies.
+Existing tools such as Google Maps and the NHS website do not provide simple filtering options using open data, making it difficult to find accurate and relevant information efficiently.
+As a result, users often need to search across multiple sources, which is time-consuming and inconvenient.
+Currently, there is no easy-to-use platform that effectively displays pharmacy locations using data from the Bristol Open Data portal.

 ### Business benefits
 1. improved access to services - Users can quickly locate nearby pharmacies without searching multiple websites.